xanstorm/run_analysis.R/README.md

 activity <- as.character(activity.label[,2]) # Make labels characters
 test.new$activity <- factor(test.new$activity, levels=1:6, labels=activity) #changes lables 1-6 to names of activity

-# Training data - We changed the training data set just like we changed the test data set.
-# Create data frame composed of data with column names and activites (walking) changed from numbers (1-6).
+ Training data - I changed the training data set just like we changed the test data set: subject_id, activities, variables Create data frame composed of data with column names and activites (walking) changed from numbers (1-6).
-# We are making the training file so that the columns are subject_id, activity (walking), and 561 columns of features
-setwd("/Users/stephenhobbs1/Desktop/UCI HAR Dataset")
-train <- read.table("./train/X_train.txt",header= FALSE, nrow=5) # Read in 1st 5 rows of data, nrow=5
-train # Looks at 1st 5 rows of data
+ We are making the training file so that the columns are subject_id, activity (walking), and 561 columns of features setwd("/Users/stephenhobbs1/Desktop/UCI HAR Dataset") train <- read.table("./train/X_train.txt",header= FALSE, nrow=5) # Read in 1st 5 rows of data, nrow=5 train # Looks at 1st 5 rows of data